Categories

 • That the surviving family members are directly impacted financially and emotionally due to the death.

-In South Carolina, the personal representative of the decedent’s estate must file the lawsuit.
+Not just anyone can file a wrongful death lawsuit.
+South Carolina law states that the personal representative of the deceased person’s estate is the one who must file the lawsuit.
+This representative is often a close family member, such as a spouse, child, or parent.
 If there is no estate plan to name the personal representative, or that person does not wish to serve, or cannot serve, the court can name a personal representative.

 The personal representative brings the claim to court on behalf of the deceased person’s family members.
 These family members can include: